ESAGuard Letter Protection™

 - You purchased our ESAGuard Letter Protection (along with your original order).

-- You must have actively engaged your housing provider or airline.
+- You must have actively engaged your housing provider.

 - Your paperwork was rejected at least twice.